30: Frontier Psychiatrist - The Avalanches

 7:25

-I presume when they were editing they just marked other people and it just desaturated
+I presume they just, you know, when they were editing, they just marked out the people and it just saturated it.

 7:31

-it.
-Because eventually when everyone comes on stage they come back in colour, so it was
+Because eventually when everyone comes on stage, they come back in colour, so it was shot in colour.

 7:36